MrNex/MrNex.github.io/_posts/2016-05-01-CSCI-711-Transmission.md

 title: CSCI-711 Transmission
 ---

 I write this post with extreme pride and minor disappointment.
 It is my displeasure to say I did not fully complete the latest assignment in my Global Illumination class in time.
-However, I solved all of my problems and in a few days it should be well on it's way!
+However, I solved all of my problems and in a few more hours of work it should be well all done!
 This is what I currently have complete:

 <figure>
 <a href="/images/2016-05-01-TransmissionAlmost.png">